OPEnSLab-OSU/eDNA/README.md

 ## Description

 The eDNA Sampler can run up to 24 inline filter units with support for different conditions including pressure, time, and volume limit.
 The pumps can deliver a maximum of 350mL/min of flow with each solenoid valve separating the filter housings to minimize cross-contamination.
 At the end of each sample, the desired stabilizing solution can be injected to fully submerge the filter for long-term storage.
 An optional river depth sensor can provide a proxy for flow to correct eDNA concentrations to allow for improved quantification of organisms.
 Data acquired during operation including water depth, pressure, temperature, and flow rate will be stored on a microSD card as a CSV file, which allows easier data export and analysis.
 A web application is specially designed for the eDNA Sampler for in-field programming, real-time sensor updates, scheduling tasks, and manual operations.
-The full sampler is estimated to be ~$5000 each, with an add-on river depth sensor and 10ah 12V battery.
+The full sampler is estimated to be ~$6000 each.

 <p align="center">
   <img src="https://github.com/OPEnSLab-OSU/eDNA/blob/master/Assets/V4eDNASampler.jpg"  width="90%" />
 </p>

+## Field Updates
+The eDNA sampler was successfully deployed in Alaska, where it operated under varying levels of turbidity and successfully collected DNA across all conditions.
+Over the course of six days, the sampler consistently performed three sample collections per day at multiple locations, showcasing its reliability in diverse environments.
+The battery capacity proved sufficient for multiple days of operation without requiring a recharge, enabling extended fieldwork in remote areas.
+Additionally, the sampler achieved an average margin of error of 9% in measuring water volume, demonstrating robust performance while highlighting areas for further refinement.

 ## Objectives

-* Determining the cross-contamination between filters (samples)
+Determining the level of cross-contamination between filters during sampling.

-* Drafting a HardwareX Paper

-## Outcomes

-We are currently working on the electronic hardware and software side of the project.
-More tests will be performed on the system as a whole to determine the level of cross-contamination between different filters.
+Testing alternatives to ethanol, such as Longmire's solution, for safer and more convenient preservation during field deployments.
+Improving the accuracy of water volume measurements using a tipping bucket mechanism.

 | Main Control Board     |
 |:-------------:|